mrfoxie/mistrysiddh/content/en/posts/Are-We-Living-In-Simulation-part-3.md

 ---
-title: "Are We Living in Simulation Part 3"
+title: Are We Living in Simulation Part 3
-date: 2020-12-27T16:40:02+05:30
+date: 2021-01-03T06:30:55.761Z
-description: "Are we been controlled?
+description: Are we been controlled?
 Are we been watched?
 Are we been manipulated?
 Are we been Simulated?
 Are we Lab Rats for Experiment?
 Who Are YOU?
 Who am I?
-Who are WE?"
+Who are WE?
 draft: true
 hideToc: false
 enableToc: true